AhmedBadary/AhmedBadary.github.io/content/research/dl/archt/fnn&mlp.md

     <br>

 3. **Classes of FNNs:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents13}
     There are many variations of FNNs.
-As long as they utilize a FeedForward control signals and have a layered structure (described above) they are a type of FNN:
+As long as they utilize FeedForward control signals and have a layered structure (described above) they are a type of FNN:
     * [__Single-Layer Perceptron__](http://localhost:8889/work_files/research/ml/1_2):
-        A linear binary classifier, the __single-layer perceptron__ is the simplest feedforward neural network.
+        A <span>linear binary classifier</span>{: style="color: purple"}, the __single-layer perceptron__ is the simplest feedforward neural network.
 It consists of a single layer of output nodes; the inputs are multiplied by a series of weights, effectively, being fed directly to the outputs where they values are summed in each node, and if the value is above some threshold (typically 0) the neuron fires and takes the activated value (typically 1); otherwise it takes the deactivated value (typically 0).
         <p>$$f(\mathbf{x})=\left\{\begin{array}{ll}{1} & {\text { if } \mathbf{w} \cdot \mathbf{x}+b>0} \\ {0} & {\text { otherwise }}\end{array}\right.$$</p>
-        > In the context of neural networks, a perceptron is an artificial neuron using the [__Heaviside step function__](https://en.wikipedia.org/wiki/Heaviside_step_function) as the activation function.
+        In the context of neural networks, a perceptron is an artificial neuron using the [__Heaviside step function__](https://en.wikipedia.org/wiki/Heaviside_step_function) as the activation function.
     * [__Multi-Layer Perceptron__](#content2):
         This class of networks consists of multiple layers of computational units, usually interconnected in a feed-forward way.
 Each neuron in one layer has directed connections to the neurons of the subsequent layer.
 In many applications the units of these networks apply a sigmoid function as an activation function.

 <!-- 4. **Asynchronous:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents14}
 5. **Asynchronous:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents15}
 6. **Asynchronous:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents16}
 7. **Asynchronous:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents17}
 8. **Asynchronous:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents18} -->

 ***